michaelpeters-dev/HackMIT_2025/README.md

 ## Getting Started

-To get a local copy of CodeMind up and running, follow these steps.
+To get a local copy of YuCode up and running, follow these steps.

 ### Prerequisites